 This challenging process has often placed the benefits of ketosis out of reach for many.

 These products are called exogenous ketones.
-Exogenous ketones are relatively fresh to the keto scene, so in this article, we’ll break down the differences between Exogenous vs. Regular (Endogenous) Ketones.
+Exogenous ketones are relatively fresh to the keto and keto diet scene, so in this article, we’ll break down the differences between Exogenous vs. Regular (Endogenous) Ketones.

 What are Endogenous Ketones?

-When people refer to “regular ketones,” they’re talking about the ketones naturally produced in the body; or “endogenous ketones.”
+Many people wonder, what exactly is the difference between endogenous ketones vs. exogenous ketones.
+When people refer to “normal ketones,” they’re talking about the ketones naturally produced in the body; or “endogenous ketones.”
 Endogenous ketones are an energy-rich fuel used to power the brain and body once an individual enters an endogenous ketogenic state (or “endogenous ketosis”).

-Ultimately, we can define ketosis as the state at which one’s body is using ketones –– instead of carbohydrates or glucose –– for fuel.
+Ultimately, we can define a state of ketosis as one’s body using ketones –– instead of carbohydrates or glucose –– for fuel.
 Typically, in order to access ketones, your body would need to burn fat to produce its own endogenous ketones.
-This is why ketosis is often equated with burning fat, though true “ketosis” only refers to the point at which your body is running on –– not necessarily creating –– this important type of fuel (ketones).
+This is why ketosis is often equated with fat burning, though true “ketosis” only refers to the point at which your body is running on –– not necessarily creating –– this important type of fuel (ketones).

 Entering endogenous ketosis –– and producing endogenous ketones –– is a rigorous process because the body will only create ketones after experiencing significant carbohydrate depletion and insulin reduction (i.e. after you’ve maintained a carb-restrictive diet or strict fasting schedule for 2-4 days).
 At this point, free fatty acids (FFAs) will be released from fat stores to make their way to the liver.
 There, they will be used to make ketones which can be used in place of carbohydrates and glucose to fuel the body.

-Because ketones are created by converting fat into energy, many have turned to the ketogenic diet for fast weight-loss results.
-However, entering endogenous ketosis through nutritional means like restricting carbohydrates or fasting will take at least 2-4 days and is very difficult to maintain.
+Because "normal" ketones are created by converting fat into energy, many have turned to the ketogenic diet for fast weight-loss results.
+However, entering a state of endogenous ketosis through nutritional means like restricting carbohydrates or fasting will take at least 2-4 days and is very difficult to maintain.

 What are Exogenous Ketones?

-Exogenous ketones provide the same valuable fuel as endogenous ketones and are identical to the ketones produced naturally in the body.
-The only difference is exogenous ketones are produced outside of the body (hence the name exogenous, meaning developing from external factors) and introduced directly into the bloodstream through drinks and other supplements.
+Exogenous ketones provide the same valuable fuel as endogenous ketones and are identical to the ketones produced naturally in the body through a keto diet or intermittent fasting.
+The only difference is exogenous ketones are produced outside of the body.
+Therefore, the definition of exogenous ketones means developing from external factors and introduced directly into the bloodstream through drinks and other supplements.

-Exogenous ketone supplements and drinks have been studied in relation to athletic performance and recovery, as well as their ability to expedite ketosis and possibly reduce negative symptoms like keto flu.
+There are benefits of exogenous ketones that can help many different types of people.
+Exogenous ketone drinks and supplements have been studied in relation to athletic performance and recovery, as well as their ability to expedite ketosis and possibly reduce negative symptoms like keto flu.
 Additionally, some studies have even explored the possible neuroprotective benefits exogenous ketones may offer.
 Though more research is needed, these initial studies are incredibly promising.

 Exogenous ketone supplements, like endogenous ketones, supply your brain and body with a steady source of energy.
 Ketones even help support focus, which helps keep individuals alert, sharp, and proactive no matter what the day throws at them.